aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Thu Nov 27 05:11:06 2025
+Last update: Fri Nov 28 05:11:16 2025

 ### Let's play! 🎮